micag2025/Supply_Chain_project/README.md

 ## Acknowledgements

-Special thanks to all contributors, testers, and community members who have:
+Special thanks to all contributors, testers, and community members who have tested the application thoroughly, provided valuable feedback and suggestions and shared knowledge and expertise

-- Tested the application thoroughly
-- Provided valuable feedback and suggestions
-- Reported bugs and issues
-- Submitted pull requests
-- Shared knowledge and expertise
----

 ---